juhasev/sample-ninja-help/project-dashboard-email-bounces.md

 - **Transient** The email box may be full, or there may be another temporary issue.
 - **Undetermined** The target email server responded with a bounce but did not provide enough information to determine whether the bounce is **Permanent** or **Transient**

-Contact support@sampleninja.io if you are unsure how to rectify the situation.

 > If you want to download CSV of all bounced emails, click on the top right corner of the window.

 > To copy individual panelist IDs, click the round information button on each row.